Portraits of Wild Africa

 Fly to Lusaka

-After a morning game drive, you’ll fly from Mfuwe back to Lusaka for an overnight near the Lusaka Airport or continue on to Kigali, Rwanda to extend your safari on our Mountain Gorilla extension.
+After a morning game drive, you’ll fly from Mfuwe back to Lusaka for an overnight near the Lusaka Airport.

-In the morning, you’ll transfer back to the Lusaka Airport to fly to Johannesburg and connect with flights homeward.
+In the morning, transfer to the Lusaka Airport to fly to Johannesburg and connect with flights homeward.

 Cost & Payments